-Top BBC presenter taken off air ‘after paying teen £35,000 for explicit pictures’
+Top BBC presenter ‘taken off air after paying teen £35,000 for explicit pictures’

 “Taking my child’s innocence and handing over the money for crack cocaine that could kill my child.”

-In response to The Sun’s report, a BBC spokesperson said: “We treat any allegations very seriously and we have processes in place to proactively deal with them.
+In response to the report, a BBC spokesperson said: “We treat any allegations very seriously and we have processes in place to proactively deal with them.

 “As part of that, if we receive information that requires further investigation or examination we will take steps to do this.